 Apply a Finishing Wax

-The final step is crucial because it seals in the chalk paint finish and protects it from rubbing off.
-Pick a wax finish of your choosing and buff it on to dry chalk paint using a clean, lint-free rag.
-This wax usually comes in clear or dark brown.
-The latter gives the finish a more antique feel.
+Finishing wax, also known as sealing wax, seals in the chalk paint finish and protects it from rubbing off.
+Pick a wax finish of your choosing and buff it onto the painted candlesticks with a clean, lint-free rag.